HexHive/libfuzz/README.md

 Then, the actual fuzzying optimization can be left as ortogonal problem.

-# Static Analysis

-Use Phasar (https://phasar.org) as first LLVM analysis framework.

-## Road Map

-1) Take a library (https://aflplus.plus/docs/tutorials/libxml2_tutorial/) and get data-flow information with Phasar

-2) Make a taint anaylsis from https://phasar.org/download/ you can use the one from the example http://phasar.org/wp-content/uploads/2018/06/taint_analysis_plugin.zip and expand it.
-Try on phasar first (and understand how to compile it)

 # Documentation

 The internals are [here](./documentation/INDEX.md).
 In the link, you will find a technical description of the workflow and **how to include a new library target** in the system.